← All varieties

 Tree

-The tree comes into bearing rather early and is almost an annual bearer, yielding fair to good crops of uniformly large fruit.
+Tree vigorous with long, slender, curved branches; laterals willowy, long, slender.
+Form upright spreading or roundish, rather dense.
+Comes into bearing rather early and is almost an annual bearer, yielding fair to good crops of uniformly large fruit.

 Fruit

-Stem: Stem medium to long, thick to slender.
+Stem: Medium to long, thick to slender.

 Core and Seeds: Core below medium to rather large, abaxile; cells usually symmetrical, open; core lines clasping.
 Carpels roundish to broadly obcordate, somewhat emarginate, slightly tufted.
 Seeds light brown, below medium to rather large, narrow, rather long, plump, varying from obtuse to acuminate.